Qara Qoyunlu: Rise

 In 1400, the Timurid Empire under Timur defeated the Qara Qoyunlu, and Qara Yusuf fled to Egypt, seeking refuge with the Mamluk Sultanate.
 Qara Yusuf was welcomed by Sheikh Mahmud, the nāʾib of Damascus.
 Not long after, the Jalayirid sultan Ahmad Jalayir also came to Damascus.
 Not wanting to worsen relations with Timur, An-Nasir Faraj agreed to capture Qara Yusuf and Ahmad Jalayir and hand them over to him.
 Together in prison, the two leaders renewed their friendship, making an agreement that Ahmad Jalayir should keep Baghdad while Qara Yusuf would have Azerbaijan.
 Ahmad also adopted Qara Yusuf's son Pirbudag.

 Likely contemporary depiction of Pirbudag, son of Qara Yusuf, and first ruler of the Qara Qoyunlus as an independent Sultanate.
 The Monastery, 1407-08 (Topkapı Palace Museum, TSMK H.2153, f.131b).

 When Timur died in 1405, an-Nasir Faraj released them both.
 However, according to Faruk Sümer, they were released on the orders of rebellious wali of Damascus, Sheykh Mahmud.

 Qara Yusuf, having returned from exile, forced Timur's governor of Van, Izzaddin Shir, to submit, while capturing Altamış, another viceroy set up by Timur, and sending him to Barquq.
 He later moved on to the territories of Azerbaijan.
 He defeated the Timurid Abu Bakr at the Battle of Nakhchivan on 14 October 1406 and reoccupied Tabriz.
 Abu Bakr and his father Miran Shah tried to recapture Azerbaijan, but on 20 April 1408, Qara Yusuf inflicted a decisive defeat on them at the Battle of Sardrud in which Miran Shah was killed.
 In the fall of 1409, Qara Yusuf entered Tabriz and sent a raiding party to Shirvan, especially Shaki, which was fruitless.
 In the west, Mardin, the last stronghold of the Artuqids, was taken over by the Qara Qoyunlu in 1409.
+The Qara Qoyunlu finally secured their independence from the Jalayarid dynasty with the conquest of Tabriz by Qara Yusuf and the execution of Shaykh Uways Jalayir in 1410.